-Indicator, Acid, Base, Red litmus, Blue litmus, Acidic substance, Basic Substance, Neutral Substance, Salts, Neutralization, Acid rain.
+Acids, Bases, Indicators, Red litmus, Blue litmus, Acidic substance, Basic Substance, Neutralization, Salts, Acid rain, Phenolphthalein, Methyl orange.

-- Indicator helps us to find whether the solution is acidic or basic or neutral. - Red litmus paper, blue litmus paper, phenolphthalein, methyl orange are indicators. - Hibiscus, turmeric and rose petals are natural indicators. - The substances that turn blue litmus to red are acidic in nature. - The substances that are soapy to touch and turn red litmus to blue are basic in nature. - Acid rains are the combination of Carbonic acid, sulphuric acid and Nitric acid with rain water. - All substances whose solutions are neutral are not salts.
-For eg. sugar and starch solutions are neutral, but they are not salts. - In the process of Neutralization, both the acidic and basic qualities are neutralised. - Salts need not always be neutral, they can be acidic or basic.
+- Indicator helps us to find whether the solution is acidic or basic or neutral. - Red litmus paper, blue litmus paper, phenolphthalein, methyl orange are indicators. - Hibiscus, rose petals and turmeric are natural indicators. - The substances that turn blue litmus to red are acidic in nature. - The substances that are soapy to touch and turn red litmus to blue are basic in nature. - Acid rains are the combination of Carbonic acid, Sulphuric acid and Nitric acid with rain water.